Have you ever heard of Starbucks Reserve, but aren't sure what makes it special?

 - Quality

-The program began with the intent to compete with other premium coffee retailers.
+The program was initiated with the intention of competing with other premium coffee retailers.

 Since then, it has evolved to include three different types of locations: Reserve roasteries, Reserve bars, and Reserve stores.